 The City endeavors to provide a safe workplace.
-This policy applies when an employee is having observable difficulty performing his/her work duties in a manner that is safe for the employee and/or for his or her co-workers, or is posing a safety threat to self or others.
+This policy applies when an employee is having observable difficulty performing their work duties in a manner that is safe for the employee and/or for their co-workers, or is posing a safety threat to self or others.